enthought/traits/_sources/traits_user_manual/defining.txt

 Using the Traits package in a Python program involves the following steps:

-.. index:: importing Traits names, enthought.traits.api; importing from
+.. index:: importing Traits names, traits.api; importing from

-1. Import the names you need from the Traits package enthought.traits.api.
+1. Import the names you need from the Traits package traits.api.

 2. Define the traits you want to use.